3 Common Maltipoo Behaviour Problems (And How To Fix Them)

 Problem 1: Extreme Separation Anxiety

 Why it happens: Combining two breeds both bred for constant human companionship creates dogs genetically designed to never be alone.
 Maltese were bred for 2,000 years to be carried everywhere by nobility—being alone contradicts their entire genetic purpose.
 Toy Poodles were bred as human-focused performers requiring constant handler interaction.
 Together, this creates dogs with double the attachment genetics and often crippling separation anxiety.
+One of the other major challenges is with the breeder.
+If breeders don't sufficiently socialise these dogs (which many "backyard" breeders won't), you can experience severe instability.

 Problem 2: Reactivity & Small Dog Syndrome